vennelabathini/Hospital_Analytics_Dashboard/README.md

 ✅ Conclusion

-A full hospital-in-a-report build that demonstrates data modeling, drill-through, and what-if interactivity — a st
+A full hospital-in-a-report build that demonstrates data modeling, drill-through, and what-if interactivity — a strong example of operational analytics delivered as a single, navigable application.